hsemarap/winning_team/README.md

 Compute stats for a player including international T20 matches up to that date.

 Maybe include player stats from ODI and Test matches too.

+# To Do (PD)

+Shuffle the input data before splitting train/testa

+Add a function to generate the report for all combinations